ThomasBittner1/KangarooDocumentation/kangaroo/docs/tools/toolsPlaneCutter.md

 ## Getting better Default Planes
 When you click the button **Create for All Joints**, he'll just create the planes based on what he sees in the rig.
 There's a way to define a little bit how this button should create planes.
-For example you can specify a few limbs to not have joints.
-Or you can specify a few limbs to be in the top hierarchy.
+For example you can specify a few limbs to not have planes.
+Or you can specify a few limbs to create their planes be in the top hierarchy.

 In the puppet tool all limbs have this **Segments Priority** attribute:
 ![Alt text](../images/planeCutter_segmentPriorityDefault.jpg)